Petergatsby/GleepostAPI/readme.md

 desc="Description of the group" url = uploaded image URL
 This creates a new group named `name` and adds you as a member.

+If url is not valid, it will respond with a 403.

 A successful response is 201:

 ```